RealtyBizNews - Real Estate Marketing and Beyond

 What To Look For With An ARM

-If you are considering using an adjustable rate mortgage to finance or refinance your home there are several variables to look at when making the decision.
+If you are considering using an adjustable rate mortgage to finance or refinance your home, there are several variables to consider when making the decision.

-1. Index Rate- The initial rate of the index being used for your ARM mortgage.
+1. Index Rate- The initial index rate used for your ARM mortgage.
 If your index goes up your mortgage rate will rise, if your index goes down your interest rate will lower, all based on the index used.

 2. Margin- The margin is the difference between the index and what you are being charged for an interest rate.
 A typical margin could be between 1.5 to 2.50%

 3. Initial Rate Adjustment Period- The initial period that your loan will remain fixed.
-Right now you can find 3, 5, 7 or 10 year periods for the initial fixed rate.
+You can now find 3, 5, 7 or 10 year periods for the initial fixed rate.

 5. Initial Rate Adjustment Cap- This is the cap the rate can adjust on the first rate adjustment.
 The initial adjustment cap is usually higher than the subsequent and could be up to 5 or 6%